Evthron/blog/evthronblog/content/sandbox/taskwarrior/index.en.md

  5mo  find source code of habitica pomodoro
  4w   write update ai music
- 4mo  code copy post to multiple language when more than one language tag 4d   write meaning only exist when past is visible 4mo  skim a book about vue framework
+ 4mo  code copy post to multiple language when more than one language tag 5d   write meaning only exist when past is visible 1min create a demo for social life tracker
+ 4mo  skim a book about vue framework
  4mo  search which stock api good
  3mo  search python quantum kit library
+ 1h   manage contact information
  4mo  write how a make the painter progress bar
  5mo  add tag search feature to blog
-13d   code learn how to store chatbot history in streamlit 3w   find one interesting physics concept to explain without math 4d   write conflict of technology and romance
+13d   code learn how to store chatbot history in streamlit 3w   find one interesting physics concept to explain without math 5d   write conflict of technology and romance
  3mo  write useless productivity skill
 10w   search for current financial calculator
  4w   write how picking meals related to machine learning